ntt-devops/devsecops-library/README.md

 Features

 1.)
-Sonarcloud and Trivy container scan workflows are available to reuse.
+Sonarcloud Analysis and Trivy Container Scan workflows are available to reuse.
 This will avoid duplication and make your workflow easier to maintain

 User guide